-5. Workshops on Energy Resiliency Principle
+5. Energy Resiliency Enhancement Project

 In recent years, APEC member economies have been suffering from natural disasters such as earthquakes and typhoons, causing severe damage to the energy infrastructure.
-In this narrative, EWG has developed APEC Energy Resiliency Principle (the Principle) with the great help of Energy Resilience Task Force and APEC member economies.
+In this narrative, EWG established APEC Energy Resiliency Principle (the Principle) with the great help of Energy Resilience Task Force and APEC member economies.
+Under the Principle, three virtual workshops were held in Chile and Chinese Taipei in January 2022, and in the Philippines in February 2022 and the APEC Energy Resiliency Guidelines were approved by EWG in January 2023.